djspoons/aqi2otel/README.md

     echo "* * * * * /bin/bash ${HOME}/aqi2otel/run.sh 2>&1 | logger -t aqi2otel" | crontab -

 Ta-da!

+## Notes on attributes

+I have to admit that I'm still a little mystified on how attributes are handled by the Prometheus receiver, the resource processor, and Google's managed Prometheus.
+Some combination the resource target labels (for example, location and cluster) are required and must be suitably unique.
+What I have here seems to work, though I'm sure there are better ways to do it.

+* Set `location` via the resource processor: this puts a `location` resource attribute on all points
+* Set `cluster` via OTEL_RESOURCE_ATTRIBUTES: this puts (or seems to put?) a `cluster` attribute (both resource and point) on metrics from the collector itself
+* Set `cluster` via the SDK: this puts a `cluster` resource attribute on any of the points from the sensor

+I set `cluster` to the host name in both cases since that seemed most meaningful to me.

 # Google Cloud Run Set-Up